-VMware Monitoring in Foglight[®] Evolve Cloud uses status indicators to show the alarm states of the objects within the virtual infrastructure.
-Four status indicators (fatal, critical, warning, and normal), similar to those displayed in the following image, are used throughout the VMware Monitoring in Foglight Evolve Cloud dashboards.
+Foglight[®] for VMware uses status indicators to show the alarm states of the objects within the virtual infrastructure.
+Four status indicators (fatal, critical, warning, and normal), similar to those displayed in the following image, are used throughout the Foglight for VMware dashboards.